Tag Archives: Viggo Mortensen

 Green Book (2018), Mahershala Ali, Viggo Mortensen

-Directed by Peter Farrelly and starring Mahershala Ali, Viggo Mortensen and Linda Cardellini, Green Book tells the story of the great friendship between a working-class Italian-American bouncer / driver and an African-American classical pianist.
+Directed by Peter Farrelly and starring Mahershala Ali, Viggo Mortensen and Linda Cardellini, Green Book tells the story of the great friendship between a working-class Italian-American bouncer/driver and an African-American classical pianist.
 Since Farrelly’s story is set in 1960s America, racial tensions play a significant part in the movie.
-Nevertheless, the main focus is very much the developing friendship between the two men.
+Nevertheless, the main focus is very much on the developing friendship between the two men.

-Some of the music in Green Book definitely had me contemplating dressing up and showing up at the nearest jazz venue; not that the main music featured is jazz, by the way.
-I enjoyed Mortensen’s performance as what one might argue is the most convincingly Italian non-Italians to ever be seen on screen.
+Some of the music in Green Book definitely had me contemplating dressing up and showing up at the nearest jazz venue, not that the main music featured is jazz, mind you.
+I also thoroughly enjoyed Mortensen’s performance as one of the most convincing non-Italians to play an Italian-American that I’ve ever seen on screen.

-I say, watch Green Book because it’s good and to see an example of an inspiring growing friendship and respect between to men.
-One that ends up altering them both.
+Watch Green Book because it’s good, and to see an example of an inspiring, growing friendship/respect between two men.
+One that alters them both.

 G